Anxiety & Autism – Audio Bundle from

 Trudy also presents nationally to nutrition and mental health professionals on food and mood, sharing all the recent research and how-to steps so they too can educate and empower their clients and patients.

 Trudy is past president of the National Association of Nutrition Professionals.
 She was recipient of the 2012 Impact Award and served as a Special Advisor to the Board of Directors for many years.
 Trudy is a member of Alliance for Addiction Solutions and Anxiety and Depression Association of America.
-She was a nominee for the 2015 Scattergood Innovation Award and is a faculty advisor at Hawthorn University.
+She was a nominee for the 2015 Scattergood Innovation Award and winner of the Go-Giver Mindshare award in 2018.

-Trudy is the author of The Antianxiety Food Solution: How the Foods You Eat Can Help You Calm Your Anxious Mind, Improve Your Mood and End Cravings (New Harbinger 2011) and host of The Anxiety Summit.
+Trudy is the author of The Antianxiety Food Solution: How the Foods You Eat Can Help You Calm Your Anxious Mind, Improve Your Mood and End Cravings (New Harbinger 2011) and host of The Anxiety Summit which has been dubbed “a bouquet of hope.”

 Trudy is passionate about sharing the powerful food mood connection because she experienced the results first-hand, finding complete resolution of her anxiety and panic attacks.